Perpetrator Programme: Respect Model

 Programme Completion – All agreed sessions completed satisfactorily.

-Written Report – A written report provided to the participant upon completion of the programme.
+Final Review Report – A written report provided to the participant (only) upon completion of the programme.